omsatyam041/Baker_Hughes_Data_pipeline/README.md

 ________________________________________

 Step 5: Table Row Identification
-●	Numeric-heavy rows (e.g., rows starting with BOTTOM) are identified as table data.
+●	Numeric-heavy rows containing composition values are identified using semantic cues and numeric density.

 ●	This mimics how humans visually identify composition rows in certificates.

 ________________________________________